-What does it mean if someone has a low level of emotional intelligence?
+What does it mean if someone has a low level of mental intelligence?

-People who suffer from physical injuries often suffer emotionally as well.
-This could be caused by brain damage or as a result of having to cope with a severe injury.
-If you have suffered from a traumatic injury, physical therapy can help you heal emotionally from this event.
+People who experience physical injuries often live with emotional pain as well.
+This could be caused by brain damage or a severe injury.
+If you have experienced a traumatic injury, physical therapy may help you and your emotions heal from this event.

 What happens if the trauma is left untreated?

-Unresolved trauma can hurt you later on in life and can even make you vulnerable to experiencing further trauma.
-Symptoms such as anxiety, substance abuse, anger, and depression will continue to plague you.
-As a result, you may begin to develop physical symptoms as well, such as gastrointestinal problems or fatigue.
+Unresolved trauma can affect you later in life and can even make you vulnerable to experiencing further trauma.
+Symptoms related to anxiety, substance use disorders, anger, and depression may appear or worsen.
+As a result, you might begin to develop physical symptoms as well, such as gastrointestinal problems or fatigue.

 Can trauma ever go away?

-With treatment, you can learn how to manage your symptoms over time.
-However, trauma never really goes away.
+With treatment, you may learn how to work through trauma and heal.
+However, trauma can be different for everyone, so the process will likely depend on your symptoms, treatment, and a variety of other considerations.
 You may be faced with situations that trigger different symptoms.
-Keeping up with your treatment plan is important for helping you cope with these situations whenever they arise.
+Keeping up with your treatment plan can be an important part of coping with these situations whenever they arise.

 How long does it take to recover from a traumatic incident?

-It can take weeks to months to address what happened to you and learn to cope with it.
-That’s why it’s crucial to obtain help from a mental health professional.
-They will help you learn how to effectively cope with the trauma and manage your symptoms.
+It can take weeks, months, or even longer to address what happened to you and learn to cope with it.
+That’s why it can be crucial to obtain help from a mental health professional.
+They may help you learn how to effectively address complex feelings associated with the trauma and manage your symptoms while healing.

 What are the three types of trauma?

 The three main types of trauma are acute, chronic, and complex trauma.
-Acute trauma occurs when a singular event occurs, such as a car accident or theft, and compromises someone’s safety.
-Chronic trauma involves repeated events over some time.
-Domestic violence and exposure to combat can cause chronic trauma.
-Complex trauma typically occurs through multiple events.
+Acute trauma can occur when a singular event occurs, such as a car accident or theft, and compromises someone’s safety.
+Chronic trauma typically involves repeated events over some time.
+Domestic violence and exposure to combat may cause chronic trauma.
+Complex trauma usually occurs through multiple events.
 For example, domestic violence and civil unrest can cause complex trauma.